Technical Sheet #2

 HOW TO REPAIR?

-Regarding ungalvanized spots, the standard specifies four repair methods, which you can also use to repair damage: zinc dust-rich paints, zinc spraying (EN-ISO 2063), zinc flake products and
+With regard to ungalvanized spots, the standard specifies four repair methods, which you can also use to repair damage: zinc dust-rich paints, metallizing or zinc spraying (EN-ISO 2063), zinc flake products and

 low-melting-point zinc alloy rods.